Updated on January 24th, 2024 at 09:23 pm

 Second and third offenses are misdemeanors.
 Jail time can range from a five days to up to a year.
 License revocations run from a year to several years.
 And fines can be in the thousands of dollars.
 Plus, you will be subject to the additional charges mentioned above.

-After a waiting period, you are entitled to apply for an Occupational Driver’s License.
+After a waiting period, you are entitled to apply for an Occupational license.
 You will be required at your own expense to install an ignition interlock device on your vehicle.

 As of January 1st, 2017, Fourth and subsequent convictions are felonies that carry the potential for significant prison terms and fines of tens of thousands of dollars.